A Better Eternal Perspective On Life Living with Hearing Loss

 Forget the Pity Party

-I’m so ashamed to be putting, that particular comment out there but I want complete honesty because I did not place my faith where I should.
+I’m so ashamed to share that particular comment, but I want to be completely honest because I did not place my faith where I should have.
 I wasn’t counting my blessings.

 This form collects information we will use to send you updates about promotions, special offers, and news.
 We will not share or sell your personal information.
 You can unsubscribe at any time.